neuray API Programmer's Manual

 template< class New_interface> Handle < New_interface > get_interface() const

-Returns a new handle for a possibly different interface type, which is the equivalent of a dynamic cast.
+Returns a new handle for a possibly different interface type, similar to a dynamic cast, but not necessarily restricted to derived interfaces, but also for otherwise related interfaces.
 More...

 bool is_valid_interface() const